joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 Configure the setting for **FlagA** to be Full flag dedicated to thread0 for Stream_IN data transfer, see more on Page 33 of [An65974](./ReferenceDataSheet/Infineon-AN65974_Designing_with_the_EZ-USB_FX3_Slave_FIFO_Interface-ApplicationNotes-v17_00-EN.pdf) document.
 ![](./ImageForDocumentation/StepForGPIFII/7.png)

-Configure the setting for **FlagB** to be Partial Flag with watermark dedicate to thread0.
+Configure the setting for **FlagB** to be Partial Flag with watermark dedicated to thread0.
 ![](./ImageForDocumentation/StepForGPIFII/8.png)

 Configure the setting for **FlagC** to be Full flag dedicated to thread 3 for Stream_Out data transfer/
 ![](./ImageForDocumentation/StepForGPIFII/10.png)

-Configure the setting for **FlagD** to be Partial Flag with watermark dedicate to thread3.
+Configure the setting for **FlagD** to be Partial Flag with watermark dedicated to thread3.
 ![](./ImageForDocumentation/StepForGPIFII/11.png)

 Choose **Build->Build Project** to build the project.

 The build job will generate a **cyfxgpif2config.h** file inside the project folder.
-The content of the file should closely match the existing [cyfxgpif2config.h](./CypressFx3Configuration/my_slave.cydsn/cyfxgpif2config.h). **Note**: The content of the file could vary due to different firmware version in the feature, but the overall I/O mapping MACRO should be same (Unless there is a design change in CyUSB3014 IC and board layout).
+The content of the file should closely match the existing [cyfxgpif2config.h](./CypressFx3Configuration/my_slave.cydsn/cyfxgpif2config.h). **Note**: The content of the file could vary due to different firmware version in the feature, but the overall I/O mapping MACRO should be the same (Unless there is a design change in CyUSB3014 IC and board layout).

 ### step 3: Import & build CyUSB3014 Project
-Navigate to the the folder where the firmware of CyUsb3014 is installed on Windows.
+Navigate to the folder where the firmware of CyUsb3014 is installed on Windows.
 For my case, the firmware is installed in __C:\Program Files (x86)\Cypress\EZ-USB FX3 SDK\1.3\firmware__.

 Copy the __slfifosync__ in ***C:\Program Files (x86)\Cypress\EZ-USB FX3 SDK\1.3\firmware\slavefifo_examples*** to a different location.